Pennsylvania relaxes medical marijuana rules, allowing for curbside pickup and de facto home delivery for the first time

-Medical marijuana patients -- many of whom are immuno-supressed -- won’t have to enter a cannabis dispensaries in Pennsylvania to pick up their meds.
+Medical marijuana patients -- many of whom are immunosuppressed -- won’t have to enter cannabis dispensaries in Pennsylvania to pick up their meds.

 Gov. Wolf has temporarily suspended regulations that require all dispensing to occur inside a dispensary.
 Patients may now go to a cannabis retailer and have their product brought to their cars by a budtender.

-Note: Editor’s note: News about the coronavirus is changing quickly.
-The latest information can be found at inquirer.com/coronavirus.